 Pitts Library.
 The professional staff at Pitts Library is ready to assist faculty whenever help is requested.
-Hard copy subscriptions of periodicals, one daily newspaper, and two weekly newspapers supplement the holdings and provide research and reading sources.
+Hard copy subscriptions of periodicals and newspaper supplement the holdings and provide research and reading sources.
 GALILEO (Georgia Library Learning Online) provides access to close to 9,000 periodical titles and at least 50 local and regional newspaper titles.
 Subscriptions to Films on Demand and microfilm resources provide materials in different forms to supplement faculty in the instruction of their classes.
 Orientation lectures may be arranged by faculty.
 Poetry Criticism, Short Story Criticism, Contemporary Library Criticism and GALE Virtual Reference Library are available 24/7 with a password.
 Faculty members are expected to consult periodically with the librarian for the purpose of requisitioning new books in the library or in the classroom.
 A reference help desk may be accessed 24 hours a day through email.
 Andy Cat Café provides free coffee and a place to visit with students and other faculty members.
 The College Store, Tiger Pause, provides frequently requested classroom, faculty and student supplies.
 Strategically arranged nooks with comfortable furniture encourage an atmosphere of academic exchange and learning.

 Student Services.
 The social, physical, cultural, and spiritual aspects of the student's life share importance with academic development.
-The student life program is designed to promote activities and programs supportive of the College's aims and purposes.
-The first two years of college are critical times in a student's academic life.
-The College tries to make those years special and rewarding for each student.
+The student affairs program is designed to promote activities and programs supportive of the College's aims and purposes.
+The College tries to make time spent here special and rewarding for each student.
 Andrew College is committed to the idea that total education involves more than academic pursuit.
 Activities in these areas are coordinated by Student Affairs to achieve a continuing optimal student life environment.